safesoftware/fme-CityJSON/README.md

 # CityJSON Format Plugin for FME

-This repository contains the source code of the CityJSON Format Plugin for FME.
+This repository contains the source code of the CityJSON Format Plugin for FME, which allows us to read CityJSON files, and to write to CityJSON files.

 ## Description
-The CityJSON Format Plugin for FME ...

 [CityJSON](https://www.cityjson.org) is a format for encoding a subset of the CityGML data model (version 2.0.0) using JavaScript Object Notation (JSON).
 A CityJSON file represents both the geometry and the semantics of the city features of a given area, eg buildings, roads, rivers, the vegetation, and the city furniture.

 [FME](https://www.safe.com) is the all-in-one tool for data integration and productivity.